 peeling it off the block to see the results, placing it to dry, then

 re-inking the block for the next print.
+I recently discovered that the

 I saw this spider web ten years ago in Barclay Park, it was huge!
 The snake is

 imaginary, although it has the tail of a rattlesnake.
 Test proofs are in progress

 A number of snakes hand-tinted with Pitt india ink brush pens.